Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
 If you need advanced server-side features like OCR or document format conversions, you can pick one of three connection modes.
 See [Modes](../Modes-and-Licensing.md) for how each mode is licensed (self-hosted modes never use credits).

-**Bundled local backend (default)**
+**Built-in local processing (default)**
-- The desktop app runs its own Stirling PDF backend on your machine, no setup or login
+- The desktop app runs its own Stirling PDF server on your machine, no setup or login
 - All processing stays on your device and works without internet

 **Stirling Cloud**
 - Sign in with your Stirling Cloud account
 - Gives access to advanced tools powered by server-side processing
-- Files are processed transiently and are not stored after the request completes.
-Opt-in cloud storage is a separate Stirling Cloud feature that you would enable explicitly.
-See [Modes](../Modes-and-Licensing.md)
+- See [Modes](../Modes-and-Licensing.md) for what this mode includes

 **Self-hosted Server**
 - Enter the URL of your own Stirling PDF server instance (e.g., `http://192.168.1.53:8080`)